 Since NFTs are commodities and traded on a marketplace, their prices are in flux.
 But if you’re looking for a straightforward answer as to how much MekaVerse NFTs cost, here’s one: They aren’t cheap.

-As of mid-to-early December 2021, the median price for a MekaVerse NFT was more than $4,500 (although they’re priced in ETH).
+Well, as of November 2022, they might be cheaper than they were in mid-December 2021, when the median price for a MekaVerse NFT was more than $4,500 (although they’re priced in ETH).
 But some have sold for much more.
 Around the time the project launched, some NFTs were selling for hundreds of thousands of dollars.

 Every project has its issues and detractors, and the MekaVerse project is no different.

-For instance, there were some delays in revealing some of the NFT images, which led to some lost momentum prior to launch.
+For instance, in the early days of the project, there were some delays in revealing some of the NFT images, which led to some lost momentum prior to launch.
 But those concerns were seemingly dwarfed by allegations of fraud, which surfaced on Twitter after the project launched.

-In short, some people allege that certain buyers had early access to metadata, giving them an inside look at what images would be contained in certain NFTs — information that wasn’t available to everyone.
+In short, some people allege that certain buyers had early access to metadata (something inherent to all crypto collectibles), giving them an inside look at what images would be contained in certain NFTs — information that wasn’t available to everyone.
 That means that some buyers could have gotten their hands on high-value NFTs at lower prices, only to see their values shoot up later on.

-As arguably the most anticipated NFT drop to date, the MekaVerse NFT collection has become very popular, very fast.
-The MekaVerse team does have a roadmap in place, which includes bringing the MekaVerse into the physical world with clothing and toys.
+The MekaVerse NFT collection was one of the most-hyped collections to be released to date.
+The thousands of mecha-inspired art pieces are still sought-after by collectors and investors, but values have fallen in a big way during the so-called crypto winter of 2022.
+Further, the MekaVerse team does have a roadmap in place for the future, which includes bringing the MekaVerse into the physical world with clothing and toys.
 There are also plans to airdrop free NFTs to current holders, which may include “weapons” and “companions” in future online games or events.